6:60 Curriculum Content

 The curriculum shall contain instruction on subjects required by State statute or regulation as follows:

 1. In kindergarten through grade 8, subjects include: (a) language arts, (b) reading, (c) other communication skills, (d) science, (e) mathematics, (f) social studies, (g) art, (h) music, and (i) drug and substance abuse prevention including the dangers of opioid abuse.
 A reading opportunity of 60 minutes per day will be promoted for all students in kindergarten through grade 3 whose reading levels are one grade level or more lower than their current grade level.
 Daily time of at least 30 minutes (with a minimum of at least 15 consecutive minutes if divided) will be provided for supervised, unstructured, child-directed play for all students in kindergarten through grade 5.
 Before completion of grade 5, student will be offered at least one unit of cursive instruction.
-Beginning with the 2020-2021 school year, in grades, 6,7, or 8, students must receive at least one semester of civics education in accordance with Illinois Learning Standard for social science.
+In grades, 6,7, or 8, students must receive at least one semester of civics education in accordance with Illinois Learning Standard for social science.

 2. In grades 9 through 12, subjects include: (a) language arts, (b) writing intensive course, (c) science, (d) mathematics, (e) social studies including U.S. history, American government and, one semester of civics, (f) foreign language, (g) music, (h) art, (i) driver and safety education, and (j) vocational education.